-When it comes to the almond shaped eyes of this hybrid dog, you will find that the eye color will closely resemble either hazel or brown.
+When it comes to the almond-shaped eyes of this hybrid dog, you will find that the eye colour will closely resemble either hazel or brown.

-The color possibilities extend to the nose since the Doodleman Pinscher will have a nose that’s either black or brown.
+The colour possibilities extend to the nose since the Doodleman Pinscher will have a nose that’s either black or brown.

 When it comes to its coat, the Doodleman Pinscher will have a length that’s categorized as short to medium.

-You’ll be surprised to see that this dog’s coat can come in various colors that include: blue, gold, grey, white, light brown, white, red, and brown.
+You’ll be surprised to see that this dog’s coat can come in various colours that include: blue, gold, grey, white, light brown, white, red, and brown.

 How big is a full-grown Doodleman Pinscher?